tedlaz/qwget/README.md

 # qwget
 pyqt5 gui for wget

-When you copy a url qwget opens it.
+When you copy a url, qwget opens it.

 # Requirements
 wget